Make art with a big impact and a small footprint.

 Explore these resources to reuse, repurpose and recycle art and craft supplies:

 art and design materials

-a storefront in Chicago that sells reclaimed art supplies at low, low prices.
+a storefront in Chicago that sells reclaimed art supplies at low prices.
+They accept donations, too.
 Check out their workshops on mending clothes, making crafts and more.
-They accept donations, too.

 accepts art supplies, office supplies and other materials, then donates them to Chicago teachers.

 provides free art supplies to art educators, art therapists and other professionals in need.
 They offer graphic design supplies including crayons, pens, paper, paint, brushes, canvas, glue, scissors, rulers, clay and more.
 Donations are accepted.
 To receive supplies, apply on their website.

 has lots of zero waste programs, including a recycling center.
 The home of Creative Reuse Warehouse, a resource for finding salvaged art and craft supplies.

 offers a wide range of supplies for schools, including art supplies, paper, furniture and books for teachers and non-profts.
 Find out about making donations and how to get materials for your school.
 (Located in in Glen Ellyn.)

 collects used art, craft and school supplies and games (and suitcases!) that they clean, sort and distribute to schools and youth groups around the world.
 They have several drop off locations in Chicago.

 sells salvaged building materials, large and small, including lumber, windows, drawer pulls, sinks, faucets, mirrors and lots more– in Chicago.
 And– they offer classes to help you make your own stuff with wood.